 American Lung Association Logo

-The only, for the current time, redesign took place in 2018.
-The visual recognition of the foundation remained at the same level as before, thanks to minimal changes to the logo.
-It also consists of an emblem and a verbal inscription in three lines on the right.
+The only redesign, for the time being, took place in 2018.
+The foundation’s visual recognition remained the same as before, thanks to minimal changes to the logo.
+It also features an emblem and a three-line verbal inscription on the right.
 The color of the Christian cross has been changed from red to bright blue.
-At the same time, it became a little bigger in size since, even visually, you can see that it goes beyond the organization’s name.
+At the same time, it became a little larger, since, even visually, it extends beyond the organization’s name.
 At the same time, the lettering has also been changed.
-At least, we are talking about the fact that now only the first letters in each word are capitalized.
-Also, the color of the inscription was changed from black to navy blue.
-The rounded bold font without serifs was taken as the basis.
+At least, we are talking about the fact that only the first letters of each word are now capitalized.
+Also, the inscription color was changed from black to navy blue.
+The rounded, bold sans-serif font was taken as the basis.
 It should be noted that some variations of the logo also have the foundation’s slogan, namely “Fighting for Air,” below the emblem.
 Smaller and thinner letters were used for it.

-As a basis for the logo of the American Lung Association was taken, Lorraine Cross was slightly modified directly for this foundation.
+As the basis for the American Lung Association logo, the Lorraine Cross was slightly modified for this foundation.
 Thus, the company pays tribute to the historic fight against tuberculosis, which began in 1902, when the first congress against the dangerous lung disease was held in Berlin.

-The decision to use this particular symbol as the basis of the foundation is due to the thesis of a representative of the Lorraine region, in which he spoke about the French soldiers.
+The decision to use this symbol as the foundation is based on the thesis of a representative of the Lorraine region, who spoke about the French soldiers.
 They marched to the battlefield with flags depicting the Lorraine Cross.

 Font and Colors